AWS Security Hub & GuardDuty for System Architects

 Problem: Compliance score decreasing over time; no one notices; failed checks accumulate.

-Solution: Dashboard review cadence (weekly for security team); track trends; investigate score drops.
+Solution: Dashboard review cadence (weekly for security team).
+Track trends and investigate score drops.

 Cost Impact: Compliance violations; failed audits.